Overview

 Description: This project investigates the nature of subject-oriented possessive reflexives in Khalkha Mongolian, focusing on their effects on locality and subjecthood.
 The first part of the study addresses two questions: What is the source of subject and anti-subject orientation in Mongolian, and to what extent can the subject orientation be derived in syntax?
 The second part of the study explores the use of reflexive possessive and personal enclitics as cross-clausal reference tracking devices, as well as their implications on extraction and phasehood.

-To Appear.
-Gong, Z. M. & Despić, M. On the Nature of Reflexive Possessive Agreement In Mongolian: From Nominals to Clauses. in Proceedings of WAFL17.
+2024.
+Gong, Z. M. & Despić, M. On the Nature of Reflexive Possessive Agreement In Mongolian: From Nominals to Clauses. in Proceedings of WAFL17. [pdf]

 Selected Presentations

-2024 Reflexive Binding in Mongolian (w/ Miloje Despić).
+2024 Reflexive Binding in Mongolian (with Miloje Despić).
 GLOW in Asia XIV, Department of Linguistics and Modern Languages, CUHK.

 2023 On the Nature of Reflexive Binding in Mongolian: from Nominals to Clauses (w/ Miloje Despić).
 WAFL17, Institute of Mongolian Studies, Ulaanbaatar, Mongolia.